michelegarry/MGarryIT1025/Lab1B/readme.md

 # Github

 * In GitHub you are experiencing a "Client-Server" architecture.
 Explain what is meant by "client-server" architecture and how GitHub fits this model.
   * There are resources and services hosted by a server for clients.
-Git Hub is used by clients who are accesing services and such from a server to complete tasks like for developing software
+Git Hub is used by clients who are accesing services and such from a server to complete tasks like developing software

 * Why is GitHub considered "Cloud Computing?"
 What other "cloud computing" environments do you use?
   * Github is considered Cloud-Computing because the files that are being edited and shared are all stored on the cloud